pbour/rangereach/README.md

 The index size can be found in the run report of every method.

 The index time can be calculated for each method, as follows:
-- SpaReach-INT, the [create time for DAG](#directed-acyclic-graph), plus the [create time for interval-based labeling](#interval-based-labeling-scheme), plus the 2D R-tree building time reported when executing a query file.
+- SpaReach-INT, the [create time for DAG](#directed-acyclic-graph), plus the [create time for the interval-based labeling](#interval-based-labeling-scheme), plus the 2D R-tree building time reported when executing a query file.
-- SpaReach-BFL, the [create time for DAG](#directed-acyclic-graph), plus the building time for BFL scheme and the 2D R-tree building time both reported when executing a query file.
+- SpaReach-BFL, the [create time for DAG](#directed-acyclic-graph), plus the building time for the BFL scheme and the 2D R-tree building time both reported when executing a query file.
 - SocReach, the [create time for DAG](#directed-acyclic-graph) plus the create time for interval-based labeling.
+- 3DReach, the [create time for DAG](#directed-acyclic-graph), plus the [create time for the interval-based labeling](#interval-based-labeling-scheme), plus the 3D R-tree building time reported when executing a query file.
+- 3DReach, the [create time for DAG](#directed-acyclic-graph), plus the [create time for the reverse interval-based labeling](#reverse-interval-based-labeling-scheme), plus the 3D R-tree building time reported when executing a query file.

 ### Query performance